OptechLabs/monorepo/README.md

 ***./helpers***

 The helpers directory contains generic libraries useful throughout the stack.
-For example, it contains the `config` library which does some basic loading from a `.json` file and sets reasonable defaults.
+For example, it contains the `config` library which does some basic loading from a `json` file and sets reasonable defaults.
 It's simple, but I hate coding those types of things more than once.

 Then, make sure you have following installed on your machine.
 I use [Homebrew](https://brew.sh) on my Mac to install Git, Go, etc.